enviromapholdings/Docs/getting-started-analyst/print-barcodes.rst

 	Screenshot Placeholder: Show Save button highlighted

-After the file downloads, double click it to send the labels to your local printer.
+After the file download completes, double click the file to send the labels to your local printer.

 .. attention::